-Quantum innovation can also cause unease; look no further than laws restricting the speed of cars to 15 miles an hour for the proof.
+Quantum innovation can also cause unease.
+Look no further than laws restricting the speed of cars to 15 miles an hour for proof.

 Finally, quantum innovations tend to lead to future innovations.
 The car had been around for years when Dr. John Stapp began his research into the effects of rapid acceleration and deceleration on the human body for the Air Force.
 Stapp’s work completely changed how we see cars and, for that matter, how we survive accidents.
 Part of the reason we live so long is that it’s safe to get behind the wheel, thanks to Stapp.